-The new City Hall is Phase II of the city's Civic Center Master Plan.The current City Hall is nearly 40 years old, and lacks the resources, safety infrastructure and proper space for employees to efficiently provide services to the community.
+The new City Hall is Phase II of the city's Civic Center Master Plan.The current City Hall is over 40 years old, and lacks the resources, safety infrastructure and proper space for employees to efficiently provide services to the community.

 Latest rendition of the new Northglenn City Hall